 My usual logs were bereft of all signs of mushrooms.
 One log had been cleaned out by a very thorough forager: lots of fresh white scars where oysters had been sliced off.
 Perhaps a foraging tour?
 And then I found the mother lode.
 A fallen tree, quietly rotting, and not too visible, which is good.
 I have eagle eyes for mushrooms, now.
 Pattern recognition.
-At first glance I thought these oysters might be another bracket fungus, so tan were their caps and so prolific their numbers; but no, just a browner version of their grey winter selves.

 And then there was the haul from the farmers market.
 Mars and Concord grapes, the first cold weather broccoli, a firm, first (local) cauliflower and a round dark orange pumpkin inspired by Geraldine, the Frenchwoman who works at Heights Chateau, our local wine shop.
 It may be the one she says she has not been able to find in the States.
 It was roasted for supper.
 Photos were taken as evidence to present to her.
 Leaves from the roof farm, where it was too cold to linger for long last night.